jameshcoppens/rundeck-gcp-nodes-plugin/README.md

 ### [CHANGELOG](https://github.com/Neutrollized/rundeck-gcp-nodes-plugin/blob/master/CHANGELOG.md)

-This is a Resource Model Source plugin for [RunDeck][] 2.7.1+ that provides Google Cloud Platform GCE Instances as nodes for the RunDeck server.
+This is a Resource Model Source plugin for [Rundeck][] 2.7.1+ that provides Google Cloud Platform GCE Instances as nodes for the Rundeck server.

 [RunDeck]: http://rundeck.org